Nootropic profile

 A powerful adaptogenic root used for millennia in Traditional Chinese Medicine to enhance mental stamina, physical endurance, and stress resilience - distinct from true ginseng (Panax) but with complementary adaptogenic properties.

-The key benefits of Eleuthero (Siberian Ginseng) include: Cognitive Enhancement, Energy, Focus, Longevity, Mood, Motivation, Stress Relief.
+The main benefits people report from Eleuthero (Siberian Ginseng) are: Cognitive Enhancement, Energy, Focus, Longevity, Mood, Motivation, Stress Relief.

 Log in to leave a comment.